Napoleon Hill: Failed business ventures and charges of fraud

-During June 1910, Hill married Florence Elizabeth Horner, with whom he had three sons: James, born in 1911; Napoleon Blair, born in 1912; and David, born in 1918.
+In June 1910, Hill married Florence Elizabeth Horner, with whom he had three sons: James, born in 1911; Napoleon Blair, born in 1912; and David, born in 1918.
+Hill would postpone their honeymoon until 1919.
 Horner was in high school when they met and was from a wealthy West Virginia family.
-Despite investment from her family the Automobile College of Washington closed in 1912.
+Despite investment from her family, the Automobile College of Washington closed in 1912.
 He subsequently moved to Chicago and accepted a job with the La Salle Extension University, before co-founding the Betsy Ross Candy Shop.
-Following his move to Chicago Hill began claiming that he was a lawyer.
 Hill was soon forced out of the candy shop by his partners and had left La Salle within a year of starting.

-In September 1915, he established the George Washington Institute of Advertising, where he intended to teach principles of success and self-confidence.
+In September 1915, he established the George Washington Institute of Advertising (GWI), where he intended to teach principles of success and self-confidence.
 On June 4, 1918, the Chicago Tribune reported that the state of Illinois had issued two warrants for his arrest, charging him with violating blue sky laws by fraudulently attempting to sell shares of his school at a $100,000 capitalization, despite the school's possessing assets appraised only at $1,200.

-In 1917 Hill threatened the Illinois Central Railroad with a lawsuit due to low lighting in their cars allegedly making him need glasses.
+In 1917, Hill threatened the Illinois Central Railroad with a lawsuit due to low lighting in their cars allegedly making him need glasses.
 The George Washington Institute was unaccredited and closed in 1918 following allegations of fraud made by students.
-During this time Florence and their children were living with her family in West Virginia.
+During this time, Florence and their children were living with her family in West Virginia.